-Doctoral Researchers can also request to change supervisors, subject to agreement by the PhD Convenor, Head of Department and Director of Doctoral Studies.
+Doctoral Researchers can also request to change supervisors, subject to agreement by the PhD Convenor, Head of Department and PGR Director.
 Among other things, we will take into account availability of faculty expertise and the stage and progress in your degree to date.
-If you have any concerns about your working relationship with your supervisors, please speak to the Departmental PhD Convenor in the first instance or the Director of Doctoral Studies (especially if the convenor is also your supervisor and/or you have any worries about speaking with them).
+If you have any concerns about your working relationship with your supervisors, please speak to the Departmental PhD Convenor in the first instance or the PGR Director (especially if the convenor is also your supervisor and/or you have any worries about speaking with them).